...

 Children accompany their mothers to the mandi—a stark reminder that these women shoulder both financial responsibilities and household duties.
 The seasonal nature of the work means this income lasts only three to four months, after which they must seek alternative employment.

-Every year, hundreds of migrant workers join local laborers at this 40-year-old market.
+Every year, hundreds of migrant workers join local labourers at this 40-year-old market.
 Despite government investment of crores of rupees in expanding the mandi, basic facilities like clean drinking water and functional toilets remain inadequate.
 Migrant families endure months in makeshift tents and shanties.

 As Subhadra looks ahead to increasingly hot workdays, she adjusts her mask and returns to sorting.
 The question of feeding her family outweighs the discomfort.